cityofaustin/atd-prefect/flows/atd-knack-services/README.md

 - records_to_knack: (optional) Send data from one knack app to a destination knack app
 - update_last_exec_time: If all upstream tasks were successful, update the date for last execution value storage in Prefect with the current date

+Maintenance Tasks:
+- knack_street_seg_updater updates segment data in a knack dataset with data that is stored in an AGOL layer.
+- knack_location_updater updates location data in knack with information stored in various AGOL layers such as what council district each asset is in.

 ***

 Parameters: